daansteemit/steemrepair/registration.md

-## HOW TO REGISTER WITH STEEMREPAIR TEAM
+## Registration for Steemrepair Team

 People who want to join our internal team have to pass the official registration process.